Safeguards, Co-Benefits & SDGs

 Legal Compliance

-• Project developers must protect and uphold legal rights of workers, include those related to working conditions, freedom of association, non-discrimination, and equal opportunity.
-They must demonstrate adherence to international standards and be able to produce relevant labor rights documentation.
+• Project developers must protect and uphold legal rights of workers, including those related to working conditions, freedom of association, non-discrimination, and equal opportunity.
+They must demonstrate adherence to international standards and national local laws and be able to produce relevant labor rights documentation.

 Health and Safety